Juan Pérez Nájera: Jaimista (1919-1929)

 Nájera tried to mobilize support for the claimant when in 1919 he launched a Madrid weekly El Alerta, yet there is no information on its lifetime.
 He participated in events, staged in the capital to demonstrate loyalty to Don Jaime.
 When in late 1919 the latter called a grand assembly, supposed to set direction for the future and known as Magna Junta de Biarritz, Nájera did not attend, though he sent his letter of adhesion and identified with those gathered.
 He featured as sort of a patriarch, an example of fidelity, who for half a century has been supporting the cause; El Correo Español printed excerpts from his statements next to its vignette.
-Santa Coloma declared him hijo predilecto y adoptivo, a honorary citizen.
+Santa Coloma declared him hijo predilecto y adoptivo, an honorary citizen.

 Carlist structures included a youth branch named Requeté, ranging from leisure groupings to urban hit-squads.
 A bid to turn them into paramilitary, attempted by Joaquín Llorens, failed, and because of political differences the relations between Llorens and Don Jaime became thorny.
 In 1920 the claimant nominated Nájera the new leader; titled Jefe General de los Requetés he received another promotion, from brigadier general to teniente general.
 There is very little known about Nájera's leadership.
 In his manifesto he stressed peaceful threads when noting that "luchamos hoy en la organización, en la prensa, en la tribuna, en el mitín", yet he warned that as "the revolution keeps advancing", the militants must be ready for a moment when the liberal regime breaks down under its own ineptitude.
 His specific actions, however, seem calibrated towards the veterans rather than towards the youth, e.g. when in 1920 he tried to organize an assembly of ex-combatants.